Welcome to Ahoy Beauty – focusing on articles where I discuss cruelty-free make up and beauty products for people who care about their skin.

 The mask comes with a little brush you use to apply all over your face.
 You leave on for 10 minutes, then remove.
 The mask changes from pink to white, and dries quite hard.
 It’s really easy to take off though.
 I use warm water and my Face Halo pad.

-“… deeply cleanses the skin.
+The mask: “… deeply cleanses the skin.
 It purifies and tightens pores right before your eyes.”

 It leaves my skin feeling smooth and fresh.
 It makes my pores smaller and any spots are reduced in redness and size.
 I follow by moisturising.